 One Birmingham parish newssheet announced: 'Pram Service this Sunday in church.
 Followed by a talk about the wind.'

 A rather pompous minister asked his confirmation class: "Why do people call me a Christian?"

-After some hesitation one lad ventured: "Perhaps because the
+After some hesitation one lad ventured: "Perhaps because they don't know you?"